Merrill Edge: History

-Launched on June 21, 2010, Merrill Edge is a "a no-frills brokerage unit" of parent company Bank of America's retail banking division.
-Created after Merrill Lynch became a subsidiary of Bank of America in 2008, it contains the Merrill Lynch name and its employees are included in Merrill Lynch's number of employees.
+The service was launched on June 21, 2010 by Bank of America.

 It merged Bank of America's online investing platform (Quick & Reilly) and Merrill Lynch's research, investment tools, and call center counsel.
 At its inception, Merrill Edge had 500,000 customers from Bank of America's current clients.

-Bank of America launched the product to compete with Charles Schwab Corporation and Fidelity Investments for the numerous fledgling investors unprepared for comprehensive advice.
-Bank of America aimed to build brand loyalty among these younger investors who generally have strong technical skills and appreciate a higher degree of openness and personal oversight of their accounts.
+Bank of America launched the product to compete with Charles Schwab Corporation and Fidelity Investments for investors unprepared for comprehensive advice.
+Bank of America aimed to build brand loyalty among younger investors who generally have strong technical skills and appreciate a higher degree of openness and personal oversight of their accounts.

-In 2015, the five-year-old Merrill Edge had $118 billion in 2 million customers' investable assets.
+In 2015, Merrill Edge had $118 billion in 2 million customers' investable assets.

 It accumulated the assets through three main avenues: existing Bank of America customers (which accounted for around a third of the assets held), Merrill Lynch referrals (which accounted for a marginally higher proportion of the assets), and marketing (which accounted for the rest).
-Bank of America added videoconferencing kiosks to their bank branches in the Los Angeles metropolitan area and the Washington metropolitan area to promote Merrill Edge and to allow customers to receive counsel from employees based in Arizona, Florida, and New Jersey.
+Bank of America added videoconferencing and interactive kiosks to bank branches in the Los Angeles metropolitan area and the Washington metropolitan area to promote Merrill Edge and to allow customers to receive counsel from employees based in Arizona, Florida, and New Jersey.
 Bank of America marketed Merrill Edge on their locations' windows and automated teller machines.

-In 2012, Merrill Edge released Face Retirement, a product that age progresses a submitted photo of a person.
-The aim of the tool is to convince people to save for retirement earlier because a study has shown that younger people who think of themselves being older save more.
+In 2012, Merrill Edge released Face Retirement, a product that age progresses a submitted photo of a person to convince people to save for retirement earlier because a study has shown that younger people who think of themselves being older save more.

 In 2015, Merrill Edge had 2,500 advisors working in bank branches and call centers.
 Roughly 1,500 of the advisors worked in the bank branches.
-The Wall Street Journal reported in 2015 that Bank of America intends to increase by twofold Merrill Edge's banking branch employee number.
-According to Reuters, the service's "financial solution advisors" are "licensed broker-dealers and bankers who are paid a salary", whereas full-service brokers receive commissions.
-Aron Levine, the head of Preferred Banking and Merrill Edge, manages the bank branch advisors.
+Its "financial solution advisors" are "licensed broker-dealers and bankers who are paid a salary", whereas full-service brokers receive commissions.